angrybacon/doomsday-wiki/markdown/articles/2023/10/14/spoiling-for-a-fight.md

 life, while Spoils can cost as little as 0.

 Furthermore, Spoils can plow through your entire deck for just {B} and some life.
-There is no other single card that can get you all the way to the Oracle at the bottom of your pile for as little mana or life.
+There is no other single card that can get you all the way to the oracle at the bottom of your pile for as little mana or life.

 ### Spoils Can Clear Brainstorms